Accept the Challenge to Advance your Career

 The associate’s degree nurse can pursue preparation for initial licensure as a nurse practitioner via our Associate Degree in Nursing to Doctor of Nursing Practice program.
 Four courses get you ready for graduate education in your selected nurse practitioner major: Family Nurse Practitioner or Psychiatric & Mental Health Nurse Practitioner.
 Once these transition courses are completed, you enter the appropriate major (PMHNP or FNP), and when you complete the requirements for certiﬁcation, you earn the Master of Science in Nursing degree.
 After beginning to work as a nurse practitioner, the ﬁnal year of study leads you to earn your Doctor of Nursing Practice degree.

-You’ll enjoy the faculty-student relationship as our smaller class size allows for a more intimate experience with your professors.
 Most of your faculty continue to work as Advanced Practice Registered Nurses, bringing a high-level of expertise to the course content that is relevant and applicable to today’s nursing practice.
 Our faculty consistently collaborate with other professionals in the healthcare care community and serve on boards, present at national conferences, and publish in professional journals.

 Our programs value research, political advocacy, evidence-based practice and nursing as a practice art.
 The goal of our Department of Nursing is to prepare lifelong learners who are committed to the profession and the community, and to meeting changing health care needs of society.